Christensen-Lab-Dartmouth/VAE_methylation/README.md

 # Variational Autoencoder applied to genome-scale DNA methylation data
-This repository is adapted from the [Tybalt](https://github.com/greenelab/tybalt) repository developed by Way et al.
+This repository is adapted from the [Tybalt](https://github.com/greenelab/tybalt) repository developed by Way et al. This repository is a fork of the previously mentioned repo, but due to a technical error, it was uploaded to GitHub independently.

 ## Alexander Titus 2018 -- extended from Gregory Way 2017